bingeli1212/nitrile-preview/doc/DOC-diagram.md

     path a = (1,1) -- (2,2) -- (3,4)

-To reference all points in a path variable, use the asterisk followed by the variable name.
-This is equivalent to a "spread" of a JavaScript.
+To reference all points in a path variable, use the at-sign followed by the variable name.
+This notation serves to connect the last point to the first of the new path variable.
+If additional points are specified, they will be connected to the last point of the previous path.
-Thus, '*a' is equivalent of taking out all points of a path.
-This syntax allows a new path to be constructed based on the contents of a previous path.

-    draw *a
+    draw &a
-    path b = *a ..
-(5,5) ..
-(6,7)
-    draw *b
+    draw &a -- (5,5)
+    draw (0,0) -- &a -- (5,5)

 Typically, a path expression consists of one or more coordinates (points), and join types.
 A join type can only be '--' or '..'.
 The '--' join type is to express a 'lineto' operation between the last point and the next point.
 A '..' join type is to express a 'curveto' operation between the last point and the next point.
 A point should always be expressed between a set of parentheses, such as `(1,1)`, `(2,2)`, `(3,4)`, etc.

 However, Diagram also has something called 'path function'.
 It's main purpose is to create new a new path based on points of existing path variables.
 In the following example a new path variable 'c' is created and is assigned the first point of the path 'a'.

-    path c = &somepoints(a,0)

-Following statement will assign the second point of path 'a' to variable 'c'.

-    path c = &somepoints(a,1)

-Following statement assign the second and third point to path 'c'.

-    path c = &somepoints(a,1,2)
+    path c = &midpoint(&a,0)

 The path command also has provision to allow for something akin to JavaScript "array destructuring" statement, in which case individual points of a path are